ImDivingDeep/anwb-api/README.md

 If you do not want to use WAMPServer, follow the following steps.

 # Installing Apache
-Apache can also be installed without WAMPServer from here: https://www.apachelounge.com/download/
+Apache can also be installed from here: https://www.apachelounge.com/download/

+Install it to C:\apache64

 Apache httpd-vhost.conf:
 ```